Leicester beat Edinburgh to reach last eight

 They charged at rucks and threw the ball around with more freedom.
 Henry Pyrgos danced and sniped through a hole in the Leicester defence to prod the ball into touch deep inside the hosts' half.

-Momentum began to swing their way and Boffelli made it count on the scoreboard but they were unable to prevent Wiese's moment of brilliance after the ball spilled loose inside their own half.
+Momentum began to swing their way and Argentine Boffelli made it count on the scoreboard but they were unable to prevent Wiese's moment of brilliance after the ball spilled loose inside their own half.

-The ever-reliable Ritchie had to take a seat on the drenched turf and Leicester had lift off.
+For once, Ritchie had to take a seat on the drenched turf and Leicester had lift off.

-A fifth consecutive defeat ends their involvement as Scotland's only side in Europe's premier club competition.
+A fifth consecutive defeat ends Edinburgh's involvement as Scotland's only side in Europe's premier club competition.

 Leicester Tigers: Steward; Watson, Porter, Gopperth, Potter; Pollard, Van Poortvliet; Cronin, Montoya (c), Cole, Martin, Henderson, Liebenberg, Reffell, Cracknell.